Navigation

 When to use:

-• On long or content-heavy pages where the user is likely to scroll far down
+• Long or content-heavy pages where users scroll far down

-• When quick navigation back to the header or navigation menu is essential
+• Quick navigation back to headers or navigation menus is essential

-• In blogs, documentation pages, or e-commerce category listings with extensive scroll
+• Blogs, documentation pages, or e-commerce category listings need extensive scrolling

 When not to use:

-• On very short pages where scrolling is minimal or unnecessary
+• Very short pages with minimal or unnecessary scrolling

 Common scenarios and examples